eda6767/Jenkins/README.md

 ## Create Docker container for SSH
+Now, we need to create a virtual machine with goal to execute jobs on this particular machine - another Docker container  with SSH service, that we can connect from.
 First, we can create folder under jenkins_/jenkins : centos and create Dockerfile in this folder

 ```
 mkdir centos